-Case Rocket Team (CRT) is Case Western Reserve University's team of like-minded students that participates in high power rocketry competitions and other aerospace-related events in the greater Cleveland area and throughout the nation.
+Case Rocket Team (CRT) is Case Western Reserve University's aerospace design team.
+We participate in high power rocketry competitions and other aerospace-related events nation-wide!

 CRT is a highly diverse team whose members range across Undergraduates, Masters' students, PhD students, and Alumni.
 Not exclusive to aerospace and mechanical engineering, students from many different fields - other engineering disciplines as well as areas of study not conventionally associated with rocketry - also participate in CRT projects.
-All are welcome to join CRT, regardless of major or skill level.
+We encourage all disciplines to participate.
+All are welcome, regardless of major or skill level.

 CRT participates in many projects throughout the year.
 By the end, members will have learned basic to advanced concepts relating to rocketry.
 Through hands-on activities, members familiarize themselves with the design process, training them to be competent engineers.

 CRT kicks off each year with certifications.
 The process complies with the National Association of Rocketry (NAR) guidelines for high powered rocketry.
-The design and build phases for lower level certifications (levels 1 and 2) are an excellent opportunity to teach new members the basics of amateur rocket construction and safety.
-This annual endeavor for CRT prepares all new members for the Battle of the Rockets competition and leaves them with their own personal rocket!
+The design and build phases for lower level certifications (levels 1 and 2) are an excellent opportunity to teach new members the basics of amateur rocket construction and safety, as well as hands-on engineering and design.
+This annual endeavor for CRT prepares all new members for the Spaceport America Cup competition and leaves them with their own personal rocket!

-We are a diverse team of undergraduates from Case Western Reserve University, plus one high school student.
+We are a diverse team of undergraduates from Case Western Reserve University.
 Although CRT is based out of the Mechanical and Aerospace Engineering Department, it consists of members from a wide range of disciplines:

 Aerospace, Chemical, Electrical, and Mechanical Engineering, Computer Science, Math, Physics, and Engineering Physics